cloudquery/cloudquery/plugins/destination/postgresql/docs/overview.md

 - `create_performance_indexes` (`boolean`) (optional) (default: `false`)

-  Creates indexes on tables that help with performanmove_to_cq_onlyce when using `write_mode: overwrite-delete-stale`.
+  Creates indexes on tables that help with performance when using `write_mode: overwrite-delete-stale`.

 ### Verbose logging for debug